gispos/AvsPmod/readme_threads.txt

  nice for indexing, you can play with AvsPmod with another tab and a message appears if the clip process finished. but test it, it's a bit alpha or beta or whatever.
 It's going smoothly for me, but you never know what the user is doing.

+* New option Options > 'Use advanced frame thread' Normally a new thread is created for each frame that is loaded.
+If this option is activated, only one thread is created for each script that waits in the background for a frame to be loaded.

 Another note about accessing Avisnth in threads:
  Even with threads it is easy to crash AvsPmod, the avisynth.dll is coupled with the main thread, if an error is triggered by a plugin and the plugin or avisynth crashes, AvsPmod is also torn into the abyss.